Spartachus/Spartachus/README.md

 - 👋 Hi, I’m @Spartachus and I'm 17 years old.
-- 👀 I’m interested in Computers and Networking and creating stuff
+- 👀 I’m interested in Computers and creating stuff.
 - 🌱 I’m currently learning Web development and python but studying Electrical engineering in technical school
 - 📫 You can check my repos to see how ambitious and serious I am about computers